 Overview: Thin-Crust 00 Pizza Dough in 7 Easy Steps

-Here’s an overview of how to make this thin-crust 00 pizza, but you’ll find the full recipe instructions in the recipe card or watch the video that shows how to make it!
+Here's an overview of how to make this thin-crust 00 pizza, but you'll find the full recipe instructions in the recipe card or watch the pizza video that shows how to make it!

-- Make the dough: Mix the dough ingredients together by hand or using a stand mixer.
+Step 1.
+Make the dough: Mix the dough ingredients together by hand or using a stand mixer.
 Do this in the order described in the recipe card.

-- Punch down the dough and form the dough balls: Punch down the dough to remove air bubbles and divide into 4 equal pieces.
+Step 4.
+Deflate the dough and form the dough balls: Punch down the dough to remove air bubbles and divide into 4 equal pieces.
 Roll each piece of dough into a uniform ball, and place them onto a lightly oiled baking pan, then brush them lightly with a little oil, and cover the dough with sustainable cling film, OR place them onto a lightly floured baking pan, dust them with a little more flour and cover them with a clean lint-free kitchen towel.

-- Top the pizza and bake the pizza: Top the pizza with your favorite store-bought or homemade pizza sauce, add grated Parmesan, Parmigiano-Reggiano, or Grana Padano, sprinkle with mozzarella cheese, add your favorite pizza toppings, and drizzle the pizza with a little extra virgin olive oil.
-Bake pizza in an oven that has been preheated for at least 30 minutes at 475°F/250°C or at the highest temperature your oven goes for about 8-10 minutes.
-Bake a few minutes longer if you’re baking pizza at a lower temperature like 450°F/232°C.
+Step 7.
+Top the pizza and bake the pizza: Top the pizza with your favorite store-bought or homemade pizza sauce, add grated Parmigiano-Reggiano (Parmesan or Grana Padano), add mozzarella cheese, then your favorite pizza toppings, and drizzle the pizza with a little extra virgin olive oil.

 Best Pizza Toppings (With Photos)

-Are you looking for the best pizza toppings and can’t decide between vegetarian pizza, meat lovers pizza, or maybe even a supreme pizza?
-Whether you’re looking for creative pizza toppings or authentic Italian pizza toppings, below are some of our favorites.
+You'll find it all in this Ultimate Homemade Pizza Guide.
+Whether you're looking for creative pizza toppings or authentic Italian pizza toppings, below are some of our favorites.
 Mix and match to make your pizza stand out or for a little make-your-own pizza bar inspiration!

 A good rule of thumb when topping a pizza is to not add too much sauce or toppings.
-Add too much sauce and the dough won’t cook like it’s supposed to and it will be soft and maybe even soggy.
-Add just about 1/4 cup of sauce or crushed fresh peeled whole tomatoes per pizza.
+Add too much sauce and the dough won't cook like it's supposed to and it will be soft and maybe even soggy.
+Add just about ¼ cup of sauce or crushed fresh peeled whole tomatoes per pizza.

-Also, slice any vegetables as thinly as possible and pat them dry to help remove excess moisture (a mandoline is one of my all-time favorite pizza tools to slice pizza toppings super thin like onions, mushrooms, etc.).
 I know from personal experience it can be really hard to limit toppings when you have so many delicious ingredients to choose from.
-But if you can refrain from overloading your pizza, I promise you’ll be rewarded with pizza perfection.
+But if you can refrain from overloading your pizza, I promise you'll be rewarded with pizza perfection.

 - Fior di latte (fresh cow's milk mozzarella), Mozzarella di Bufula (buffalo mozzarella), burrata cheese, or Ricotta